Monday, October 28, 2024

 But it's all based on Wilson feeling that she has nothing to lose, especially after her father is killed.
 The gang offers to let her go in the custody of her new stepmom, and she essentially goes fuck that, never liked the bitch (Brugel is not a bitch, she is very understanding, but you know how girls are).

 However, I felt the movie spent too much time on the teen angst, not enough on the Nazi-killing.
-The kill are all right (lawn mower to the head, for ex), but they just take too long to get to.
+The kills are all right (lawn mower to the head, for ex), but they just take too long to get to.
 I think I would have preferred something campier and more off-the-wall.
 I think I'll skip the sequel.

 So this long weekend was a bit more successful than the last.
 I took fewer chances, went with more crowd-pleasers (me, I'm the crowd).
 Ms. Spenser even caught part of Equalizer 2, and thought she might enjoy it.
 Well done, me.